ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/04-component-basics.md

 ## Passing Content to Components with `{{yield}}`

 When invoking a component, Ember will replace the component tag with the content found in the component's template.
-Just like regular HTML tags, it is common to pass *[content][TODO: link to content]* to components, like `<Jumbo>some content</Jumbo>`.
+Just like regular HTML tags, it is common to pass *[content](https://guides.emberjs.com/release/components/block-content/)* to components, like `<Jumbo>some content</Jumbo>`.
 We can enable this using the `{{yield}}` keyword, which will be replaced with the content that was passed to the component.

 Let's try it out by editing the index template: